Understanding Medicare Part A: Eligibility, Costs, Enrollment, & More

 What Is Medicare Advantage?

 Medicare Advantage plans, also known as Medicare Part C or MA plans, are a type of Medicare supplement insurance plan.
-Medicare Advantage plans bundle Medicare Part A and Part B into one health insurance plan.
+Medicare Advantage plans bundle Medicare Part A and Part B coverage into one health insurance plan.
 MA plans are offered through private insurance companies that are Medicare-approved.

 Most Medicare Advantage plans also have additional benefits, including dental, hearing, and vision coverage.
 MA plans also often include Medicare Part D, prescription drug coverage, within its policies.